 Go For Detail

 Look how much incredible detail is included here.
-This may be quite a project, but if you are artistic, you could create a stunning design like this one.
+This may be quite a project, but if you are artistic, you could create a stunning indoor gardening design like this one.
 This fairy has a magical house, all within one improvised planter.
-Real plants give a realistic feel to this indoor garden design, too, in my opinion.
+Real mini plants and moss give a realistic feel to this indoor garden design, too, in my opinion.

 Create A Vertical Garden On Shelves